Climate emergency: Keeping homes cool on a warming planet | DW | 25.01.2022

 Riahi, who is also a coordinator for the global Cool Coalition network working to boost sustainable cooling, says this scenario will pile massive pressure on electricity grids and ultimately hamper efforts to meet climate targets.

-"By 2050, estimates say that just space cooling will account for 30-50% of peak electricity (load) in many countries.
+"By 2050, estimates say that just space cooling will account for 30% to 50% of peak electricity [load] in many countries.
 Today the average is 15%," said Riahi.
 "So you're going to have grid failures."

 Air conditioning plays an important role in prosperity and economic development by allowing people in hot countries to live and work in comfort.
 But unless ACs become significantly more climate-friendly, the projected explosion in their numbers will pose a huge challenge.

-Riahi says there's a lack of awareness about cooling alternatives as well as financial barriers that prevent people purchasing energy-efficient ACs with low-emission refrigerants.
+Riahi says there's a lack of awareness around cooling alternatives, as well as financial barriers that prevent people purchasing energy-efficient ACs with low-emission refrigerants.

 "AC doesn't have to mean the cheapest air conditioning on the market," she said.
 "It should be about how can we design our cities and buildings to reduce the demand for cooling in the first place.
 And it can also mean finding ways to create incentives to bring the most efficient technologies to market."

 Surviving higher temperatures while at the same time keeping a lid on emissions will require more than improving AC efficiency.
 Fitting buildings with exterior shading, green roofs or applying solar reflective paint, for instance, can also limit the heat they absorb.
-Expanding green spaces, water areas and wind corridors in cities could help too.
+Expanding green spaces, areas with water and wind corridors in cities could help, too.

 Corrugated tin roofs can trap heat, sometimes resulting in indoor temperatures that are up to 5 degrees C hotter than outside